Splitting Line Patterns in Free Groups: Virtually Geometric Multiwords

-Although the handlebody is non-orientable, this time we can build a 3--manifold graph of spaces because we only need to conjugate an orientable handle to an orientable handle.
+This time we can build a 3--manifold graph of spaces because we only need to conjugate words that run around orientable handles.
 Gluing on a fattened annulus conjugating $A$ to $C$ gives a non-orientable handlebody with fundamental group isomorphic to $G$ for which the image of $w^2$ is geometric.
-One could pass further to a twofold cover of this handlebody to find an index four subgroup of $F$ for which the multiword is geometric in an orientable handlebody, if desired.